pretix/pretix/doc/admin/config.rst

     The cookie domain to be set.
 Defaults to ``None``.

 ``registration``
     Enables or disables the registration of new admin users.
-Defaults to ``on``.
+Defaults to ``off``.

 ``password_reset``
     Enables or disables password reset.
 Defaults to ``on``.